 The site contains large areas of developing natural habitats that attract many birds, insects, and mammals.
+It is one of the largest areas of natural occurring ‘Willow Carr’ in Fife.
 Amphibians thrive in the ponds with Dragonflies and Damselflies also abundant in summer.
 Common breeding birds you may see include Mute Swan, Coot, Moorhen and Little Grebe.

 The site car park can be reached by turning north off Tanna Drive.
 The site can also be reached by walking from the car park at the top of Moidart Drive.